Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 #### What:
 We assist Job Seekers to find meaningful work by matching interests, skills, and career goals.
 This individual approach helps job seekers find the perfect employment fit!

-**Create an Employment Plan:**
-Individualized supports to plan for all the steps in reaching employment goals
+- Create an Employment Plan: Individualized supports to plan for all the steps in reaching employment goals

-**Job Readiness Coaching and Courses:**
-Career exploration, workshops, resume building, bus training and interview preparation
+- Job Readiness Coaching and Courses: Career exploration, workshops, resume building, bus training and interview preparation

-**Experiential Learning Opportunities:**
-Authentic work and community settings to help identify individual interests and skill levels
+- Experiential Learning Opportunities: Authentic work and community settings to help identify individual interests and skill levels

-**Job Development:**
-Personalized plans to help match individuals with jobs that align with their skills and goals
+- Job Development: Personalized plans to help match individuals with jobs that align with their skills and goals

-**Job Coaches:**
-On the job training and ongoing job retention and maintenance supports
+- Job Coaches: On the job training and ongoing job retention and maintenance supports
 #### Who:
 Adults (18+ years) with barriers to employment
 #### When:
-Contact us for more information.
+Contact us for more information
 #### Where:
 **Kitchener**—99 Ottawa Street South
 #### Ask For:
-Stacey Mitchel—Manager, Community and Employment Supports
+Stacey Mitchell—Manager, Community and Employment Supports
 (519) 744-6307 ext.
 1252

 </details>